-German stability tested as Schulz and Merkel start talks
+German stability tested in Schulz-Merkel talks

 But earlier talks with the Greens and the liberal FDP party unravelled, forcing her either to make a deal with the SDP, to rule in a minority government with the Greens, or to trigger new elections.

-The SDP won just 153 seats, its worst result in post-war history following the past four years of joint rule with Merkel.
+The SDP won just 153 seats, its worst result in post-WW2 history, following the past four years of joint rule with Merkel.

 It had earlier vowed to go into opposition, while Merkel had said she would prefer new elections, but both made a U-turn after an appeal by the German president.